etijskens/et-micc/tutorials/TUTORIAL-1.rst

     in the PyPI_ listing.

-    Another point of attention is that although in principle project names can be anything supported by your OS, as they are just the name of a directory, micc_ insists that module and package names comply with the `PEP8 module naming rules <https://www.python.org/dev/peps/pep-0008/#package-and-module-names>`_.
+    Another point of attention is that although in principle project names can be anything supported by your OS file system, as they are just the name of a directory, micc_ insists that module and package names comply with the `PEP8 module naming rules <https://www.python.org/dev/peps/pep-0008/#package-and-module-names>`_.
-    The package (or module) name is derived from the project name as follows:
+    Micc_ derives the package (or module) name from the project name as follows:

     * capitals are replaced by lower-case
     * hyphens``'-'`` are replaced by underscores ``'_'``